Choosing a shotgun for home defense is a great way to ensure that you have a well-suited, high-quality firearm for your home environment.

 - Side saddles – These allow you to keep extra shells close by for reloading during an emergency situation.

 What safety precautions should I take when using a home defense shotgun?

-When using a home defense shotgun, there are several safety precautions that should be taken to ensure the safety of yourself and those around you.
+When using a home defense shotgun, several safety precautions should be taken to ensure the safety of yourself and those around you.
 These include: